MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x116---video-tdr-failure.md

 fffff801`6470c14b cc              int     3
 ```

-You may wish to examine the stack trace using the [**k, kb, kc, kd, kp, kP, kv (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command.
+You may wish to examine the stack trace by using the [k, kb, kc, kd, kp, kP, kv (Display Stack Backtrace)](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) command.

 ```dbgcmd
 1: kd> k